4meuwil/hassio_on_windows_10_vm/README.md

 curl -sL goo.gl/goR2T | bash -<br/>
 <br/>
 Boom...Hass-io on a fast virutal machine, no more slow sd card eating Pi's for me!<br/>
-Now is a good time to clone the machine...you can always start it, restore a full snaptshot and be back up in 10 min!
+Now is a good time to clone the machine...you can always start it, restore a full snaptshot and be back up in 10 min!<br/>
+I used a litte program https://sourceforge.net/projects/vboxvmservice/ to autorun the machine on reboots of the windows machine